 What if I give too much?

-You are unlikely to do harm if you give your child extra ear drops by mistake.
-If you are concerned that you may have given too much, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
+You are unlikely to cause harm if you give an extra dose of Chloramphenicol by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).